 - Tegallalang rice fields are located north of Ubud.
 These rice paddies set off of a cliff and if you catch them at the right time of planting the rice and not harvesting it, the cliff views of the rice are absolutely breath-taking.

-5. Temples: I found a couple of really nice temples in Bali.
+5. Temples: Another one of my top 6 things to do in Bali is explore the temples.
 Tanah Lot Temple is worth a visit.
 Its sets west of the island and is a nice day trip.
 Make sure you walk all the way around the Temple grounds, there more cliffs off to the east of the main attraction.
 And don’t forget to get that picture perfect moment of the waves crashing in on the rocks!!

 - The second temple I found was located in the Middle part of Bali, around Danau Beratan Lake.
 It’s called Ulun Danu Bratan Temple.
 This temple sets off the western side of the lake.
 Its actual location is a small complex that over look the lake.
 It lies over a body of water, and you can not actually go inside the temple, just take some cool pictures of it.

 Don’t forget to take some sweet pictures of all the random animals and fruit fixtures around the complex!!!

 6. Beach Hunting: Another one of my top 6 things to down Bali is to go beach hunting.
 Bali is said to be paradise, but, what people don’t realize that the beaches in Bali actually suck.
 And to be honest, the main beaches are covered in trash and garbage and the water is so brown it makes you wonder why Bali is even considered paradise?
 Well, I knew there had to be some pretty beaches somewhere on this island, and since I had all the time in the world to try and find them, I decided to explore!